Gia Pergolini

-Gia Pergolini (born February 3, 2004) is an American Paralympic swimmer who represented the United States at the 2020 Summer Paralympics.
+Gia Pergolini (born February 3, 2004) is an American para swimmer.
+She represented the United States at the 2020 and 2024 Summer Paralympics.

-Career
+Early life and education

+A native of Atlanta, Georgia, Pergolini has attended Florida International University since 2022 where she is a part of the swimming and diving team.

+Swimming career

 Pergolini made her international debut at the 2017 World Para Swimming Championships where she won a silver medal in the 100 metre backstroke S13.
 She again represented the United States at the 2019 World Para Swimming Championships where she won a silver medal in the 100 metre backstroke S13.
 During the 2018 U.S. Paralympics Swimming Para National Championships, she set the American record in the 100 metre backstroke S13 with a time of 1:07.97.

-Pergolini, just 17 years old, competed in the women's 100 metre backstroke S13 event at the 2020 Summer Paralympics where she set a world record with a time of 1:05.05 in the qualifying heats.
+Pergolini, just 17 years old, competed in the 100 metre backstroke S13 event at the 2020 Summer Paralympics where she set a world record with a time of 1:05.05 in the qualifying heats.
 She broke the world record again in the finals with a time of 1:04.64, winning the gold medal.

 On April 14, 2022, Pergolini was named to the roster to represent the United States at the 2022 World Para Swimming Championships.

+On June 30, 2024, Pergolini was named to team USA's roster to compete at the 2024 Summer Paralympics.
+At the Paralympics she won a gold medal in the 100 metre backstroke S13, and a silver medal in the 50 metre freestyle S13 events.
+This was Team USA's first gold medal of the games.

+She competed at the 2025 World Para Swimming Championships and won gold medals in the 50 metre freestyle S13 and 100 metre backstroke S13 events.